 How is pancreatic cancer diagnosed?

-Patients who present with one or more of the signs and symptoms that suggest pancreatic cancer need a quick investigation.
-This is often by a CT scan or PET-CT scan and early referral to a specialist unit for other investigations.
+Patients who present with one or more signs and symptoms of pancreatic cancer need quick investigation.

 These decisions are usually taken at a multi-disciplinary team (MDT) meeting.